chris-carstens/adaptive-resource-management-ai/flask-app/README.md

 - Also check when the action returns an error or -1.
 - Run with a real workload from JMeter.
 - What about the checkpoints and warmup excutions.
-- Share how to generate this plots with thw worlkload and utilizatio with the metrics.
 - what is the difference between service time and response time.
 How is computed the service time.
-- The readmes of test plans are for JMETER?

-- How the utilization should be calculated with prometheus.
-It is generating problems when consulting for short intervals.
 - Implement the response time (instead of the service time as currently done).
-- Consider for the last time that we have the API GATEWAY.
-Should we measure the queue time for the gateway?
 - Pending: How to calculate the request time for the API Gateway.
 - Why service time is changing?
 - Adjust constants metrics for pressure, demand, threshold.